 Project Number: BCP-2

-A feasibility study was completed in May 2017 and includes bathymetric surveys, wetland delineations, and sediment sampling including analyses for harmful contaminants in both Bassett Creek Park Pond and Winnetka Pond.
+A feasibility study was completed and approved in May 2017 and includes bathymetric surveys, wetland delineations, and sediment sampling including analyses for harmful contaminants in both Bassett Creek Park Pond and Winnetka Pond.
 The Commission approved the Engineer's recommendation to dredge only Winnetka Pond (with intent to dredge Bassett Creek Park Pond in a future year) to a depth of 6 feet; to install a native vegetative buffer around most of the pond, and to control the goose population at the pond.
 An open house and public input meeting was held in February 2017 for residents to learn more about the project and for BCWMC and city staff to hear concerns and answer questions.
 See the feasibility study for further details, maps, analyses, etc.

-This proposed project will have the following benefits:
+This project will have the following benefits: